Growing-Beyond-Earth/GettingStarted/README.md

 your Pico’s file system, and even make a burglar alarm for your room.

 [Get Started with MicroPython on Raspberry Pi Pico is available now from Raspberry Pi Press](https://magpi.cc/picobook).

+The most used Python keywords are the following.
+False   True    and         or not     break   continue    class def     if      elif        else for     while   in          is
+None    lambda  return